Ali Ben Salem: Opposition to Bourguiba

 In 1977, together with Saâdeddine Zmerli and Mustapha Ben Jafar, he founded the Tunisian Human Rights League, LTDH.
-He is now campaigning for the release of political prisoners who oppose the Bourguiba regime.
+Before his death, he was campaigning for the release of political prisoners who oppose the Bourguiba regime.

 Opposition to Ben Ali

-Within n the LTDH, Ali Ben Salem openly criticized the regime of Zine el-Abidine Ben Ali especially during the campaign for the arrested supporters of the Ennahda Movement in 1991.
+Within the LTDH, Ali Ben Salem openly criticized the regime of Zine el-Abidine Ben Ali especially during the campaign for the arrested supporters of the Ennahda Movement in 1991.
 He fought for the release of political prisoners.
 Above all, in 1998, Ben Salem and several other human rights activists struggled for the respect of human rights in Tunisia.
 He participated in the founding of the National Council for Liberties in Tunisia.
 He also founded the Anti-Torture Association in Tunisia.

 After the Revolution

-After the revolution of 2011, Ali Ben Salem, the honorary president of the LTDH, became a symbol of the combat against the dictatorship.
+After the Revolution of 2011, Ali Ben Salem, the honorary president of the LTDH, became a symbol of the struggle against the dictatorship.
 He was chosen to be part of the Higher Authority for Realisation of the Objectives of the Revolution, Political Reform and Democratic Transition.

 On 14 December 2011, the day after he became the president of the Republic, Moncef Marzouki, visited the city of Bizerte.
-He presented him the grand cordon of the Order of Independence on March 20, 2012.
-On October 23, he was appointed to be part of the Higher Committee human rights and fundamental freedoms for a period of three years.
+Marzouki presented him with the Grand Cordon of the Order of Independence on 20 March 2012.
+On 23 October, he was appointed to be part of the Higher Committee human rights and fundamental freedoms for a period of three years.

 In the 2014 Tunisian parliamentary election he was elected to the Assembly of the Representatives of the People.
 He chaired the opening session of the assembly before the election of Mohamed Ennaceur.

+Ali Ben Salem died on 27 July 2023, at the age of 91.